Video by: Ignacio Torres

 In New York, putting anything other than mustard, onions and sauerkraut on a hot dog can get you into a brawl.
 (Mentioning ketchup might actually get you punched!)
 In the South, a thick and hearty chili is the not-so-genteel topping of choice.
 In Chicago, it’s a decidedly more complicated affair, with mustard, fresh tomatoes, onions, peppers, bright green relish, dill pickles and celery salt sitting atop an all-beef wiener.

-Take Edgar Leon Gomez of North Miami Beach’s La Perrada de Edgar, who does what TV chef Anthony Bourdain recently described as “strange and wonderful things” to the lowly wiener.
+Edgar Leon Gomez of North Miami Beach’s La Perrada de Edgar does what TV chef Anthony Bourdain once described as “strange and wonderful things” to the lowly wiener.
 With more than 21 combinations on his menu, the closest to simple you’ll find is “The Colombian” whose toppings include mozzarella cheese sauce, onions, a home-made mayonnaise-ketchup sauce, a secret creamy avocado-infused green sauce (“I’ll never share that recipe!” he says), mustard and shredded fried potatoes.

-Of course, it should also come as no surprise that the Colombian style hot dog is even making its way into more hipster zones like New York City’s Lower East Side, where the self-described “Anglo-Bulgaro JewByterian” Alex Mitow next month opens Manhattan’s first Colombian hot dog joint, called Los Perros Locos.
-“I lived in Miami for five years and my Latino friends would go take me to these hot dog places.
-When I first tried them all I could say was, This is really, really good,” says the 24-year-old former manager for Neely’s Barbeque Parlor, the restaurant owned by Food Network stars Pat and Gina Neely.
+Of course, it should also come as no surprise that the Colombian style hot dog is even making its way into more hipster zones like New York City’s Lower East Side, where the self-described “Anglo-Bulgaro JewByterian” Alex Mitow last year opened Manhattan’s first Colombian hot dog joint, called Los Perros Locos.
+“I lived in Miami for five years and my Latino friends would take me to these hot dog places.
+When I first tried them all I could say was, This is really, really good,” says the 25-year-old former manager for Neely’s Barbeque Parlor, the restaurant owned by Food Network stars Pat and Gina Neely.
 “I knew I wanted to open my own place and that I didn’t want it to be your next oyster bar or trendy grilled cheese place.
 I wanted something crazy and different.”